 We believe that this way we are able to assure the safety of our volunteers, address the real needs of the communities, and contribute greatly into the local economies.

-Today, AIAV operates in some rural areas and towns in Ghana, India, Kenya, and Nepal.
+Today, AIAV operates in some rural areas and towns in Ghana.
 We are also working tirelessly to reach out to different communities in other parts of the developing world that truly need volunteers’ assistance.

 Our mission is to encourage more and more people in the world to volunteer their knowledge, skills, and positive attitudes in deprived communities in support of peace and development.

 Our vision is to become a leading international non-profit organization that provides meaningful and safe volunteering experiences that impact and inspire people and communities.

 • Offer projects that have achievable goals and a direct impact on the people and the communities.

 • Provide safe and conducive opportunities that allow volunteers to live and work side by side with their local counterparts assisting communities that are in dire need of support.

 • Ensure meaningful, safe, and effective international volunteering at reasonable and realistic rates.